 In the past, a bridging loan was mainly used to fund property purchases, auction purchases, and property developments.
 This is because there was a clear commercial purpose at the end to reassure the lender that they would get their money back.
 However, a bridging loan can be used for a range of different purposes, not necessarily property purchases.
 All a lender will want to see is a clear exit plan so they can recoup their money.

-Typically, businesses exit a bridging loan when to move to another financial product,t such as a mortgage, make a sale, or have a guaranteed income in place.
+Typically, businesses exit a bridging loan when they move to another financial product, such as a mortgage, make a sale, or have a guaranteed income in place.
 Due to the short-term nature of a bridging loan, the interest rates can be high, but lenders can be flexible with interest repayments, allowing you to pay a lump sum of interest at the end of the loan.

 Four Benefits

 A bridging loan can be arranged incredibly quickly, often much faster than other forms of finance.
-Typically, a bridging loan will be available in 24-48 hours.
+Typically, a bridging loan will be available in 24-48 hours for straightforward cases.
 When you consider that a mortgage or business loan will often take a month or two to organise, a bridging loan can help in an emergency or when an opportunity is too good to miss.

-While many business loans require a great deal of information such as the financial position of the business, lending history, credit scores, and proof of income, bridging loans are a form of asset-backed lending.
+While many business loans require extensive documentation such as the financial position of the business, lending history, credit scores, and proof of income, bridging loans are a form of asset-backed lending.
 This means there are no lengthy checks; the loan is secured against an asset of value.

 While a bridging loan typically has higher interest rates, the fact that the loan is paid back in a few weeks or months means that the interest is controlled, and the loan is affordable.
 You do not need to worry about rising interest costs or monthly rates.
 Instead, your lender will provide a clear interest structure often with flexibility as to how you want to pay your interest.